 The large cohort of patients treated in CHART-1 allowed post-hoc subgroup analysis to demonstrate a bell-shaped relationship between dose and effect.
 Results showed that when a minimum threshold dose was exceeded, fewer injections provided improved outcomes.
 The trial also revealed that despite robust measures to ensure cellular uniformity, interpatient variability remains the biggest hurdle to achieving uniform improvement following application.

-The cardiopoietic stem cell experience, along with other efforts within the Center for Regenerative Medicine by investigators in Cardiovascular Medicine, Cardiovascular Surgery, Pediatrics, Internal Medicine, Transplant, Radiology, Laboratory Medicine, and more broadly across the Mayo Clinic enterprise, has created a team with unique expertise in product development, manufacturing, quality assurance and FDA-regulated clinical trial execution.
+The cardiopoietic stem cell experience, along with other efforts within the Center for Regenerative Biotherapeutics by investigators in Cardiovascular Medicine, Cardiovascular Surgery, Pediatrics, Internal Medicine, Transplant, Radiology, Laboratory Medicine, and more broadly across the Mayo Clinic enterprise, has created a team with unique expertise in product development, manufacturing, quality assurance and FDA-regulated clinical trial execution.
 To this end, the new challenge in this field is to take an inherently variable autologous (from the patient) cell population and engineer new platforms that provide reliability in dosing, potency and efficacy.

 With the emergence of automated bioreactor systems in manufacturing, synthetic messenger RNA platforms and increasing expertise in creating allogeneic (from the donor) master cell banks provide the opportunity to engineer allogeneic cell platforms devoid of the variability seen with their autologous counterparts.
 Beyond cell therapy, with increasing understanding of the mechanistic basis for regeneration in the heart, systems devoid of living cells are increasingly being considered.